Philippe734/Scripts/README.md

 ### GUI tool to format usb device
 Using yad to display the gui.

-### Benchmark overall
-Script to benchmark the system and calculate a single overall score, without prompt the user, using Sysbench (CPU, Disk IO & Memory).

 ### Format USB
 GUI tool to format USB device, usefull for very old persons or kids.